 - Coordinates and facilitates all aspects of end-user testing for system updates/conversions

-- A minimum of two (2) years of previous training experience in a claims administration area
+- A minimum of four (4) years of previous training experience in a claims administration area

 - Ability to communicate effectively both orally and written